 Please be aware that this website may contain images, voices or names of deceased persons in the photographs, film, audio recordings or printed material.

-Masters by Research scholarship co-funded with the George Institute
+Masters by Research scholarship co-funded with the George Institute for Global Health

 An estimated 640,000 young Australians experience multiple, co-occurring risk factors that result in avoidable social, health and economic harms (such as premature mortality).
 These risk factors include substance use disorders, psychological distress, poor education, incarceration, unemployment and involvement in petty crime.
 These high-risk young people are not spread randomly across populations, but are clustered within vulnerable sub-populations, primarily in remote (compared to urban and regional) communities, and among Aboriginal and Torres Strait Islander (compared to non-Indigenous) young people.